edelstone/actionverb.com/job-ads/header-hi.md

 Our company consists of {{ site.team_size }} (and growing to {{ site.team_future_size }}
 by the end of 2018)
-full time USA-based staff, as well as sales and support outposts in Europe and Latin America.
+full time USA-based remote employees, as well as sales and support outposts in Europe and Latin America.

 Our products and services are used by over 2,000 enterprises and